Washington’s Slice of Bavaria Dazzles Visitors With Year-Round Fun Activities

 Every winter, snow blankets the Bavarian-themed town of Leavenworth where more than a half-million twinkling lights hang from fairy-tale facades and chalet-style roofs.

 Wedged into a valley between Cascade Range peaks, this charming Washington town makes an ideal base for winter recreation and getting outside all year long.
-Backpacking, hiking, ziplining, snowshoeing and skiing are just some of the many outdoor activities in and around this picturesque mountain locale.
+Backpacking, hiking, ziplining, snowshoeing and skiing are some of the many outdoor activities in and around this picturesque mountain locale.

-Skiing and Snow play
+Skiing and Snow Play